elizabethgarza/Spanish-Diacriticizer/README.md

 **Invariantly diacriticized tokens** refer to any token that always has a diacritic, like {*lapiz*, *pelicula*, *espanol*}, which excludes all mellizas.

-The figure below uses a venn diagram to show the distribution of these token types in the sample development set for which the evaluation results are presented below.
+The figure below uses a venn diagram to show the distribution of these token types.
 Of particular note is that diacriticized tokens constitute ~10% of all tokens in a given set.
 Of that 10%, only ~12% of those tokens are mellizas; the other ~88% are invariantly diacriticized tokens, as you can see below.

 ![Image 7-22-20 at 1 51 AM](https://user-images.githubusercontent.com/43279348/88139573-f8b39e80-cbbd-11ea-9a0a-8295e99d8589.jpg)

+### Description of data set

+A total of 3710 mellizas were extracted from a 2.2 GB corpus of text from Wikipedia containing approximately 19 million Spanish sentences.

 ## Methodology